 Hawaiʻi’s mid-Pacific location makes it a strategic destination for business travel.
 International organizations with delegates coming from both East and West can meet in the middle of the world on our idyllic isles, where Hawaiʻi’s multicultural population and spirit of lokomaikaʻi (generosity and kindness) makes all feel welcome and at home.

 Attendees coming from the U.S. mainland have this added bonus: the thrill of tropical island travel with none of the concerns of international travel.
 For United States Citizens, here are no passports to carry, no visas to acquire and no currency to exchange.

 Air Arrivals & Departures

-The main point of arrival to the islands is Honolulu International Airport, right off the H-1 Interstate Freeway, with a mere eight-mile drive to the Hawaii Convention Center or ten-mile drive to the resort area of Waikiki.
+The main point of arrival to the islands is Daniel K. Inouye International Airport on Oʻahu, right off the H-1 Interstate Freeway, with a mere eight-mile drive to the Hawaiʻi Convention Center or 10-mile drive to the resort area of Waikīkī.

-Kahului Airport on Maui, Lihue Airport on Kauai and Kona International Airport on Hawaii Island also offer direct service from the mainland.
+Kahului Airport on Maui, Līhuʻe Airport on Kauaʻi and Ellison Onizuka Kona International Airport on the island of Hawaiʻi also offer direct service from the mainland.

 Service by nearly every major U.S. carrier and 15 international carriers

 Approximately 8 million air seats annually from North America

 Approximately 3 million air seats annually from Asia Pacific